MLHale/nebraska-gencyber-modules/2021/iot_hardening/lesson-plan.md

 60 Minutes

 ### First principles
-- [ ] Domain Separation
+- [x] Domain Separation
 - [ ] Process Isolation
 - [ ] Resource Encapsulation
 - [ ] Modularity
 - [x] Least Privilege
-- [ ] Abstraction
+- [x] Abstraction
-- [ ] Data Hiding
+- [x] Data Hiding
 - [x] Layering
 - [ ] Simplicity
 - [x] Minimization

 ### Learning Objectives

-1. What is a Firewall and why is it important.
+1. What is __Hardening__ and why is it important.
-2. What is the OSI 7 Layer Model and where should a firewall be operated within it.
+2. How make it harder for attackers to profile your IoT.
 3. How to configure a firewall with firewall rules.
-4. Learn to configure a windows firewall.
+4. Add multiple layers of defense to a device.

 ### Materials list